Western Union offers Chinese students money transfers via WeChat Pay

 In addition to a network that spans more than 200 countries, Western Union has added WeChat Pay to its roster of products to make it easier for the more than 350,000 Chinese students living in the US to make and receive payments for their tuition.

 According to the Centre for China and Globalization, one in four international students around the world was from China in the year 2015.
-The majority of international students in the US come from China.
+And the majority of international students in the US come from China.
 Chinese students living and studying abroad no longer have to be concerned about how they will make their tuition payments.

 The global payments service provider added the new payment system to its WU Global Pay for Students, a service that allows students to make payments to their college institution in their own currency.
 The service came to fruition after WU partnered with Geoswift, a payment solutions company that specializes in remittances in and out of China.